xebialabs/overthere/README.md

 <a name="local"></a>
 ## LOCAL

 The local protocol implementation uses the local file manipulation and local process execution capabilities built-in to Java.
-The __os__ connection property is hardcoded to the operating system of the local host and the `tmp` property defaults to the system temporary directory as specified by the `java.io.tmpdir` [system property](http://docs.oracle.com/javase/6/docs/api/java/lang/System.html#getProperties()).
-There are no protocol-specific connection properties.
+The [__os__](#os) connection option is hardcoded to the operating system of the local host and the [__tmp__](#tmp) connection option defaults to the system temporary directory as specified by the `java.io.tmpdir` <a href="http://docs.oracle.com/javase/6/docs/api/java/lang/System.html#getProperties()">system property</a>.
+There are no protocol-specific connection options.

 <a name="ssh"></a>
 ## SSH